omersenpai/HotelierProject/README.md

-Hotelier-Rapid API Project
+# Hotelier-Rapid API Project

-Welcome to the Hotelier-Rapid API Project!
-This project was developed under the mentorship of Murat Yücedağ and serves as a hotel reservation system with various functionalities such as catalog management, contact information, reservations, and an "About Us" section.
-At the heart of the project lies an Admin Panel, which is the central control unit of the application.
+Welcome to the **Hotelier-Rapid API Project**!
+This project was developed under the mentorship of **Murat Yücedağ** and serves as a hotel reservation system with various functionalities such as catalog management, contact information, reservations, and an "About Us" section.
+At the heart of the project lies an **Admin Panel**, which is the central control unit of the application.

 The project leverages an API-based backend architecture with MSSQL as the database and uses an MVC controller on the frontend to consume the API, providing a smooth and structured user experience.

-Key Technologies and Features
+## Key Technologies and Features

-ASP.NET Core API - Backend services built on a multi-layered API architecture.
+- **ASP.NET Core API** - Backend services built on a multi-layered API architecture.
-ASP.NET Identity - Security layer added to the project for user authentication and role management.
+- **ASP.NET Identity** - Security layer added to the project for user authentication and role management.
-Swagger - API documentation and testing tool for easy debugging and client interaction.
+- **Swagger** - API documentation and testing tool for easy debugging and client interaction.
-Postman - Used for API testing and validation.
+- **Postman** - Used for API testing and validation.
-API Consumption - Integration of internal APIs as well as external APIs.
+- **API Consumption** - Integration of internal APIs as well as external APIs.
-Rapid API Integration - Additional data such as booking information, currency rates, and flight details are integrated.
+- **Rapid API Integration** - Additional data such as booking information, currency rates, and flight details are integrated.
-JSON Web Token (JWT) Authentication - Secure token-based authentication.
+- **JSON Web Token (JWT) Authentication** - Secure token-based authentication.
-Login and Register Features - Core functionalities for user access and account management.
+- **Login and Register Features** - Core functionalities for user access and account management.
-ASP.NET Core 8.0 - Latest version of the framework for improved performance and features.
+- **ASP.NET Core 8.0** - Latest version of the framework for improved performance and features.
-Fluent Validation - Validation library for easy and readable validations.
+- **Fluent Validation** - Validation library for easy and readable validations.
-N-Tier Architecture - Cleanly structured project with separated concerns.
+- **N-Tier Architecture** - Cleanly structured project with separated concerns.
-DTO Layer - Data Transfer Objects for controlled data exposure.
+- **DTO Layer** - Data Transfer Objects for controlled data exposure.
-MVC - For organized frontend development.
+- **MVC** - For organized frontend development.
-Deployment - The API has been deployed to a live environment.
+- **Deployment** - The API has been deployed to a live environment.
-Entity Framework Core - ORM for efficient data handling and interaction with the database.
+- **Entity Framework Core** - ORM for efficient data handling and interaction with the database.
-Repository Design Pattern - For structured and reusable database operations.
+- **Repository Design Pattern** - For structured and reusable database operations.
-Email Sending Procedures - Automated email sending for reservation confirmations.
+- **Email Sending Procedures** - Automated email sending for reservation confirmations.
-Project Screenshots
-Here are some screenshots that showcase different aspects of the project:
 ![1](https://github.com/user-attachments/assets/9dfa575c-68fc-4ce9-a798-3e9f908f6b62)
 ![2](https://github.com/user-attachments/assets/13a277e6-5656-4bcd-82b4-4b513dfa95cf)
 ![4](https://github.com/user-attachments/assets/88accc38-2bab-451e-9316-f4acf9f48fe0)